cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 Rested up, the party makes their way to the storage room, the kids choosing to stay behind. [[Elora]] finds a chest with the bones of who [[Shalooti]] realizes is Margaret, the nanny.
 She seems to have been stabbed to death. [[Pelanil]] also scoops up these bones to take with him.

 ## Into the Dungeon
 The party opens the secret door and descends deep into the basement.
-They're greeted at the bottom of the stairs by a
+They're greeted at the bottom of the stairs by a dark, earthen corridor and an incessant chanting, that they can't seem to pinpoint.

 ## Cultist Quarters